martinabr/laneflood/README.md

 ## Code Layout

-*Disclaimer: Although we tested the code extensively, LaneFlood is a research prototypes that likely contains bugs.
+*Disclaimer: Although we tested the code extensively, LaneFlood is a research prototype that likely contains bugs.
 We take no responsibility for and give no warranties in respect of using the code.*

 The test application for UDP can be found here: